Cycle 6 – Item 46

 Pan-Fried Egg Bean Curd, Scallop, Shrimp

-at Li Li (New World)
+at Li Li

-with the family
+with the Family

-Lunar New Year with the Family in PHL, Day 3 (see previously 6.045 Tortilla Española).
+Lunar New Year with the Family in PHL, Day 3 (see previously 6.045 Tortilla Española)

 After spending the earlier part of the week in Seoul, we flew into Manila together late Tuesday night (see 6.043 Bibimbap).
 As on the prior family trip to the Philippines (see most recently 5.357 Chicago Cowboy Steak), which had gone so well that the wife was willing to come back so soon, the itinerary primarily involved water play for the kids and fine dining for the grown-ups.
 Flying back late tonight.